aoarutyunyan/gobble/README.md

 React frontend will be open on `localhost:3000` and includes hot-reloading.

-Node.js Express backend will be open on `localhost:4000` and won't include hot reloading, yet.
+Node.js Express backend will be open on `localhost:4000` and also includes hot-reloading.
-* Beacuse of that, I think you need to run `docker-compose build --no-cache backend` every time you want to see the changes be reflected in docker.

 ### Some Tips
 ctrl+c will close all the containers.